OTUSOFE365025/project-group-35-crn-45894/ATAM_assessment.md

 - **Interoperability** (stable communication with external systems)
 - **Availability & Reliability** (fault tolerance, retries, circuit breakers)

-These qualities were selected because the sync pipeline interacts with unstable external systems and therefore introduces the highest architectural risk.
+These qualities were selected since they align very closely with Use Case 3 and also because the sync pipeline interacts with unstable external systems and therefore introduces the highest architectural risk.
 Below are the ATAM artifacts required for assessment.

 ---